Arches National Park: Geology

 The national park lies above an underground evaporite layer or salt bed, which is the main cause of the formation of the arches, spires, balanced rocks, sandstone fins, and eroded monoliths in the area.
 This salt bed is thousands of feet thick in places and was deposited in the Paradox Basin of the Colorado Plateau some 300 million years ago (Mya) when a sea flowed into the region and eventually evaporated.
 Over millions of years, the salt bed was covered with debris eroded from the Uncompahgre Uplift to the northeast.
 During the Early Jurassic (about 200 Mya), desert conditions prevailed in the region and the vast Navajo Sandstone was deposited.
 An additional sequence of stream laid and windblown sediments, the Entrada Sandstone (about 140 Mya), was deposited on top of the Navajo.
 Over 5,000 feet (1,500 m) of younger sediments were deposited and have been mostly eroded.
 Remnants of the cover exist in the area including exposures of the Cretaceous Mancos Shale.
 The arches of the area are developed mostly within the Entrada formation.

 The weight of this cover caused the salt bed below it to liquefy and thrust up layers of rock into salt domes.
 The evaporites of the area formed more unusual "salt anticlines" or linear regions of uplift.
 Faulting occurred and whole sections of rock subsided into the areas between the domes.
-In some places, they turned almost on edge.
+In places these blocks were tilted until their rock layers stood almost vertical.
 The result of one such 2500 ft displacement, the Moab Fault, is seen from the visitor center.